 A Demat account will act as the common repository that allows you to store the shares you have bought, whereas trading facilitates the actual buying and selling.

-Here is some basic information you should know before you can start trading of shares.
+Here is some basic information you should know before you can start trading with shares.

-Stay tuned with us to learn about how to deal in stock market?
+Stay tuned with us to learn about how to deal in the stock market?

 So, without any further ado let’s get started!